Smart (song)

-"Smart" is a song recorded by South Korean girl group Le Sserafim for their third extended play Easy.
+"Smart" is a song recorded by South Korean girl group Le Sserafim for their third extended play, Easy.
 It was released as the EP's second single by Source Music on March 5, 2024.

 Background and release

-On January 22, 2024, Source Music announced that Le Sserafim would be releasing their third extended play titled Easy on February 19.
+On January 22, 2024, Source Music announced that Le Sserafim would be releasing their third extended play, Easy, on February 19.
 On February 7, five track sampler videos were released.
 A day later, the track listing was released, with "Smart" confirmed as a song on the album.
 The music videos teaser was released on March 4 and the music video was released the following day, on March 5.
 On March 20, it was announced that an English version and remixes of the song would be released on March 22.

 Composition

 "Smart" was written and produced by Score and Megatone of the production collective 13, with Supreme Boi, Arineh Karimi, BB Elliot, Zzz, "Hitman" Bang, Paige Garabito, Jasmin Lee Maming, Teodor Herrgårdh, Hadar Adora, Charli, Lee Eun-hwa, and Le Sserafim member Huh Yunjin participating in the writing.
 The song was described as an Afropop-inspired Amapiano song.
 "Smart" was composed in the key of C-sharp major, with a tempo of 113 beats per minute.